Whole School Intent

 The Journey of our Curriculum

-Since 2015, The Winchcombe School has followed The Cornerstones Curriculum.
+In 2015, The Winchcombe School started to follow The Cornerstones Curriculum.
 By introducing it we felt that we were able to deliver an enriching, topic-based approach which provided a broad and balanced curriculum linked to the National Curriculum.

-In reviewing our curriculum, we have looked carefully at what we have previously been teaching through the Cornerstones projects and have made some deliberate choices as to which parts we continue to use and which parts we adapt.
-We are now working on ensuring there is a clear progression for all subjects for both skills and knowledge, with clear links being made within and across year groups and across subjects.
+In reviewing our curriculum, we looked carefully at what we were teaching through the Cornerstones projects and made deliberate choices as to which parts we continued to use and which parts we adapted.
+Each subject area was analysed in terms of National Curriculum coverage, key knowledge (procedural, factual and conceptual) and the sequence of learning objectives.
+Connections were made within and across subjects, terms and year groups, with a strong focus on key vocabulary.

 We are working hard to connect our curriculum, please see below:

-Please also view the Recovery Curriculum starting September 2020 below:
+Please also view the Recovery Curriculum starting September 2020.